krfantasy/abledecoder/README.md

 ...
 ```

-Then change the [library linker flags order](https://stackoverflow.com/a/56658568) in the build script, placing `-lcrypto -lssl` at the end of the compiling command.
+Then change the [library linker flags order](https://stackoverflow.com/a/56658568) in the build script, placing `-lcrypto -lssl` at the end of the compiling command (see comment in build.sh).

 ## Usage